 A sweet yet sensational natural remedy for virtually anything, honey’s antifungal antibacterial, and anti-inflammatory activities has made it an invaluable staple in both the kitchen and our day to day lives.
 Manuka honey is known to be an extremely powerful variant of honey that is able to inhibit the growth of the bacterial strains causing the food poisoning.
 Add in to your tea, or dilute a spoonful in water for a sweet, energising yet soothing drink.
 Honey can be combined with several of the other natural remedies listed here for a one-two punch!

 Lemon juice is another versatile natural remedy that is often used due to its immunity boosting, antiseptic and antibacterial properties.
 The acidity of pure, undiluted lemon juice increases the acidity of the stomach, killing the microorganisms and toxins, such as E.coli, that are in the gastrointestinal tract.
 Add it to your tea, or drink a tablespoonful of pure lemon juice once every 4-5 hours to help cleanse and soothe your stomach.

 Basil is another extremely powerful natural home remedy to curing acute stomach infections caused by tainted foods.
-Basil juice helps to stop vomiting instantly, and adding a teaspoon of honey, a fellow antibacterial and antifungal agent, provides quick relief. would be to mix chopped or crushed basil leaves and sea salt to three tablespoons of yoghurt with a pinch of black pepper.
+Basil juice helps to stop vomiting instantly, and adding a teaspoon of honey, a fellow antibacterial and antifungal agent, provides quick relief.
+Another alternative would be to mix chopped or crushed basil leaves and sea salt to three tablespoons of yoghurt with a pinch of black pepper.
 Consume this three times a day until the symptoms of food poisoning stop.